 Phone: 01723 821621

 Scarborough UTC is a 14-19 school, sponsored by leading employers in the fields of engineering and product design, as well as the University of Hull.
 Alongside core GCSEs and A-Levels in subjects like English, maths, and science, students can study Level 2 and Level 3 technical qualifications in engineering and product design.

 Address: Long Tens Way, Aycliffe Business Park, DL5 6AP

 Phone: 01325 430250

-Students in Years 10 and 11 study engineering along with the core GCSE subjects of English language and literature, mathematics, sciences, and a range of other GCSEs.
-They visit companies and undertake projects led by local businesses.
+UTC South Durham was founded by the University of Sunderland, Hitachi Rail Europe, and Gestamp Tallent.
+Students in Years 10 and 11 study engineering along with the core GCSE subjects of English language and literature, maths, sciences, and a range of other GCSEs.
+They visit companies and work on projects led by local businesses.